ProteinDF/QCLObot/doc/source/30_setup_model.rst

 Check the model structure
 ----------------------------

-You should check the model structure by using viewing software such as PyMol and Chimera.
+You should check the model structure by using viewing software such as "PyMol" and "Chimera".
-The current model has a dislufide bond between CYC1 and CYC6.
+The current model has a disulfide bond between "CYC1" and "CYC6".